bhuron/reader-sidebar/README.md

 1. Navigate to any article or webpage
 2. Click the extension icon in the toolbar
-3. The sidebar will open on the right
+3. The sidebar will open automatically and extract the content
-4. Click "Extract" to read the current page in reader mode
-5. Adjust font size using the dropdown
+4. Use the +/- buttons in the toolbar to adjust font size

-## Icons
+## Generating Icons

-You'll need to add icon files (icon16.png, icon48.png, icon128.png) or remove the icons section from manifest.json.
+1. Open `generate-icons.html` in your browser
+2. Click each download button to save the PNG icons
+3. The icons will be saved to your downloads folder

 ## Browser Compatibility